pytask-dev/pytask/docs/source/how_to_guides/bp_parametrizations.rst

 tasks follow the same structure which is advocated for throughout the tutorials.

-What is new are the local configuration files in each of the subfolders of ``src`` which are now explained.

-First, we focus on the data preparation where the input data is prepared.
+What is new are the local configuration files in each of the subfolders of ``src`` which contain objects which are shared across tasks.
+For example, ``data_preparation_config.py`` holds the paths to the processed data and the names of the data sets.

 .. code-block:: python